The 20 minute email behind a $22 million company

 Let’s look at CD Baby

-Back in 1998, Derek Sivers built CD Baby after seeing how many of his fellow musicians needed help getting their records on this new thing called the “internet”1.
-Over the next decade, it continued to grow rapidly (despite the “Dot Bomb” bubble that wiped out most internet companies), and in 2008 the company was acquired for an alleged $22 million2.
+Back in 1998, Derek Sivers built CD Baby after seeing how many of his fellow musicians needed help getting their records on this new thing called the “internet”[1.
+Anything You Want by Derek Sivers].
+Over the next decade, it continued to grow rapidly (despite the ”Dot Bomb” bubble that wiped out most internet companies), and in 2008 the company was acquired for an alleged $22 million[2.
+The Most Successful E-mail I Ever Wrote].

 What Derek got right